graphql-go/subscription-example/README.md

 # subscription-example

-An example project showing how to use `graphql.Subscription` with GraphQL Playground.
+An example project showing how to use `graphql.Subscribe` with GraphQL Playground.

 #### Getting Started